logo

 Your Eligibility status

-However, §Section 14 StAG (Discretionary Naturalisation) may still be an option if you can demonstrate strong ties to Germany (language skills, visits, family connections, cultural engagement).
+However, §14 StAG (Discretionary Naturalization) may still be an option if you can demonstrate strong ties to Germany (language skills, visits, family connections, cultural engagement).

 If you believe there are unique legal circumstances, please submit your details below for review.